Backus Building, Martin Building, and Wood Building, 4-32 Bank Row

 Berkshire County Home for Aged Women, 89 South Street

-The former Berkshire County Home for Aged Women, now known as Berkshire Place, is located on 89 South Street.
+The former Berkshire County Home for Aged Women, now known as Berkshire Place – The Residences at 89 South, is located on 89 South Street.
 The Berkshire County Home for Aged Women was built in 1888 by the Crane family of Dalton.
 After his death, Zenas Marshall Crane left money and instructions for his sons, Zenas and Winthrop, to build a retirement home for women.
 The architect was H. Neil Wilson, who was also the architect for the Red Lion Inn.
 The health center inside is named after Edith Crane.
-In 1986 Berkshire County Home for Aged Women was renamed Berkshire Retirement Home and then to Berkshire Place.
+In 1986 Berkshire County Home for Aged Women was renamed Berkshire Retirement Home and then to Berkshire Place – The Residences at 89 South.

 Berkshire Hotel, 7 North Street